 Militants of the Islamic State stoned two girls to death in Syria's Deir ez-Zor accused of committing adultery.
 File photo

-- Islamic State executes Syrian teenager on charges of homosexuality
+- Islamic State militants execute four civilians eastern Syria on charges of spying

 ERBIL – Militants of the Islamic State (ISIS) radical group on Tuesday stoned to death two teenage girls in Deir ez-Zor city, eastern Syria.

 Hasna, 17, and Madiha, 16, were stoned to death at the hands of ISIS extremists after being accused of committing adultery.

 “The execution took place in the Hamidiya district of Deir ez-Zor on Tuesday afternoon, where hundreds of people gathered to witness the stoning of the two young girls,” local media activist Ahmed Ramadan told ARA News.